jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 * define storage operator, request, result and error types
 * request external data, contains parameters and methods for how to request them.
 * describes how to integrate into parachain.
-* Aggregator scans the extrinsic in the block, requests the data, and submits it
+* Aggregator scans the extrinsic in the parachain, use off-chain worker requests the data, and submits result extrinsic to parachain.
-* Aggregator packing parachain extrinsic and receipts on chain
+* Aggregator packing parachain extrinsic and receipts on ares chain.
-* Validator validate data and submit proof of fraud
+* Validator validate data and submit proof of fraud.
 * Reputation Council reward and slash according to proof of fraud.
-* Aggregator, Validator, Council use off-chain worker Getting external data
+* Aggregator, Validator, Council use off-chain worker getting external data

 ### Ecosystem Fit